tufts-ml/extrapolating-classifier-accuracy-to-larger-datasets/create_csv/README.md

 ## ChestX-ray8

-1. Download and econde ChestX-ray8 with `encode_ChestX-ray8.py`
+1. Download and encode ChestX-ray8 with `encode_ChestX-ray8.py`
 2. Run `create_csv_ChestX-ray8.py --directory='{path_to_dataset}'`.

    For example, if the dataset is in `/Users/user/`